 - Charismatic leadership - probably more than any other sort of leadership style, philosophy, model, or any other leadership method - can be used for evil or unethical purposes.
 Examples throughout history up to modern times are sadly plentiful.

 - Charismatic leadership can create dependency among followers.
 This may cause followers to assume that the leader and supporting team have all the answers, and so followers take less responsibility for themselves and for (perhaps vital) initiatives.
 This effect ironically threatens charismatic leaders, when, lacking innovation and responsibility in the ranks of the followers, organisational aims are increasingly missed, group effectiveness and results reduce, and so the leader's credibility suffers, together with the wellbeing of the dependent followers.

 - Charismatic leadership can encourage a belief among followers that the leader is infallible.
 No one questions the leader's authority or judgement or decisions, even when seen to be wrong.
 And so the group effort fails.

-- Charismatic leadership is more likely to produce early group/organizational failures - because the charismatic leader is actually incapable or out of his/her depth.
+- Charismatic leadership is more likely to produce early group/organisational failures - because the charismatic leader is actually incapable or out of his/her depth.

-Other examples can be seen wherever a leader's power is based chiefly on a specialness projected onto the leader by followers.
-These situations perhaps teach us more about the inadequacies of followers, than the inadequacies of charismatic leaders.
-The world is full of needy easily impressed people, and so charismatic leaders will probably continue to rise to power for a very long while, if only for relatively short periods and often with unhappy consequences.
+- Other examples can be seen wherever a leader's power is based chiefly on a specialness projected onto the leader by followers.
+These situations perhaps teach us more about the inadequacies of followers, than the inadequacies of their leaders.